 Mobile phones are at a greater threat- and unsafe applications may have hidden vulnerabilities.
 It’s easy for hackers to get access to sensitive details including banking information.

 In fact, in a recent survey, 60% of organizations have confirmed that some or the other data in their organization has been leaked through unsafe mobile apps.
 Since IoT apps are harder to secure than other mobile apps, it’s more likely to be compromised.

 #3.
 Safety certification will be more important than ever.

-Authentication remains a key problem and often, lack of strong encrypted authentication techniques means that cyber criminals can easily exploit the vulnerabilities of a system that connects to these devices.
+Authentication remains a key problem.
+Lack of an encrypted authentication techniques means that cybercriminals can easily exploit the vulnerabilities of a system that connects to these devices.

 #4.
 Newer products to improve IoT security.

 There are security protocols already in place to improve IoT security.
 For example, API security – it deals with protecting transmitted data between devices, preventing them from falling in the hands of hackers.
 Other new similar technologies include biometrics authentication techniques, which will use facial recognition and fingerprints for giving access.